Follow the basic steps below to apply for financial aid. For more detail, visit the Financial Aid Process section.

-- Submit all required documents as listed in your To-Do List.
-Log on to the myNorthridge Portal, and navigate to the SOLAR Student Center.
-The To-Do List is located on the right side of the page.
+- If you have not already done so, submit all required documents as listed in your 2022-2023 To-Do List.
+Log on to the CSUN Portal, and navigate to the SOLAR Student Center.

 - Meet Satisfactory Academic Progress (SAP).

-Your eligibility for summer aid depends on many factors, including need, class level and whether you have exhausted your eligibility for federal grants and loans during the regular 2013-2014 academic year.
-If you are unsure about your exact circumstances, you can always check with the Financial Aid & Scholarship Department.
-However, if you contact us, we will not be able to process your summer aid eligibility on request.
+Your eligibility for summer aid depends on many factors, including enrollment, financial need, class level and whether or not you have exhausted your eligibility for grants and loans during the regular 2022-2023 academic year.

 How is summer Federal Pell Grant eligibility determined?

-Only undergraduates and students pursuing a first credential may be considered for Federal Pell Grant eligibility.
-Credential students must be enrolled at least half time in units required for credential completion.
-Graduate master's, second B.A. and doctoral students are not eligible for Federal Pell Grant funding.
+If you are enrolled in 6 units or more, the Financial Aid & Scholarship Department will identify and award eligible students on a rolling basis.
+All classes you are enrolled in for summer must apply to your degree program.
+Only undergraduates and students pursuing a first teaching credential may be considered for Federal Pell Grant eligibility.
+Credential students must be enrolled at least half-time in classes required for credential completion.
+Graduate students, second B.A. and doctoral students are not eligible for Federal Pell Grant funding.

-If you received a State University Grant for the 2013-2014 academic year, you may be eligible for a Campus Summer Grant.
-These funds are limited and may be exhausted before we can award all eligible students.
-Eligible students will be identified and awarded based on earliest enrollment date.
+If you received a State University Grant during either the fall 2022 or spring 2023 term(s) and enroll for summer, you may be considered for summer State University Grant.
+These funds are limited.
+There is no minimum enrollment requirement for Summer State University Grant and eligible students will be identified and awarded based on earliest enrollment date.

-- Private student loans: To request a private student loan, you must be a matriculated CSUN student in a degree-granting program.
+To request a private education loan, you must be a matriculated CSUN student in a degree-granting program.
+Non-matriculated and Open University Students are not eligible.
 Visit the Private Education Loans page for additional information.

 When will I be awarded summer aid?

-Summer awarding begins in mid-April and continues on a rolling basis throughout the entire summer term.
-Your aid eligibility will be determined after you enroll and pay your summer tuition fees.
+Summer awarding begins in mid-May and continues on a rolling basis throughout the entire summer term.
+Your aid eligibility will be determined after you enroll in summer courses.
 You will be notified of your summer aid eligibility via your CSUN email account.

 When will my summer aid pay out?

-What if I withdraw from all or part of my summer sessions?
+What happens if I withdraw from all or part of my summer sessions?

-Students who drop below half-time enrollment status during any of the summer 2014 sessions may have their financial aid award reduced or canceled.
-If you withdraw from all courses in session one or two, but retain enrollment for session three, you may be required to submit written confirmation of your intent to attend session three courses.
-Failure to submit written confirmation when requested may result in a reduction or cancelation of financial aid.
-Any reduction or cancelation of financial aid may result in a balance due to CSUN and a possible hold on future enrollment.
+Students who drop below half-time enrollment status during any of the summer 2023 sessions may have their financial aid award reduced or canceled.
+If you withdraw from all courses in session one or two, but retain enrollment for session three, please submit written confirmation of your intent to attend summer session three courses.
+Failure to submit written confirmation may result in a reduction or cancellation of financial aid.
+Any reduction or cancellation of financial aid may result in a balance due to CSUN and a possible hold on future enrollment.

 Can I receive summer financial aid at more than one school?

-Students who enroll at two or more schools during summer 2014 are only eligible to receive financial aid at one institution for that term.
+No. Students who enroll at more than one school during summer are only eligible to receive financial aid at one institution.
 Students who receive federal financial aid at two or more schools for overlapping enrollment periods (i.e., regular semesters and summer sessions) may be subject to reduction of financial aid at one or all schools.
 Any reduction of financial aid may result in a balance due to CSUN and a possible hold on future enrollment.
-Board of Governors Fee Waiver (BOG) does not impact federal aid at CSUN.